buu-git/buu-git/README.md

 ## 📚 Education

-- 🎓 Python Development @ Kozminski University (2021–2022)
+- 🎓 Python Development @ Kozminski University in Warsaw
 - 🎓 Master’s in Economics/Market Analysis @ University of Economics in Katowice
 - 🎓 Bachelor’s in International Economic Relations @ University of Economics in Katowice